“As parents, all you can do for your kids

 So why this sudden change in culture?

-The benefits of orthodontics have always been the same… orthodontic treatment aims to perfect teeth positions and the alignment to allow for a beautiful smile and healthy function.
+The benefits of orthodontics have always been the same… orthodontic treatment aims to perfect tooth positions and align them for a beautiful smile and healthy function.
 Our knowledge and appreciation of health are on the rise.
 Our ideals are continually being influenced by marketing, with companies often using “beautiful” people with “beautiful” smiles to sell their products.
-Then of course, there is Hollywood’s influence…and that Hollywood smile – indeed, there have been numerous photographs of stars in braces or aligners, from Justin Beiber to Samuel L Jackson.
+Then of course, there is Hollywood’s influence…and that Hollywood smile – indeed, there have been numerous photographs of stars in braces or aligners, from Justin Beiber to Samuel L. Jackson.
 We love them for their smiles and our goals as human beings are always uniformity – no one asks for crooked teeth!

 A study from Invisalign in 2012, where a survey of public members was conducted, states that we are constantly being judged based on our appearance, that teeth are a standout feature and a nice smile is important.
 In fact, people with straight teeth were judged to be more successful, smarter and were more likely to have more relationship dates!